 Here, you’d decide how many feedings need to be formula based on the amount of breast milk that you have, and then designate each feeding to be either breast milk or formula, but not both.

 PRO: It’s much simpler – only one bottle to deal with and one liquid to prepare.
 And again, no throwing away breast milk.

 CON: If your baby doesn’t like the taste of formula, it might be difficult to get him to take this feeding.
-However, it’s more likely that he’ll take it since he’ll be pretty hungry (versus option #2, where he’ll already have had some pumped milk).
+However, it’s more likely that he’ll take it since he’ll likely be pretty hungry (versus option #2, where he’ll already have partially filled up on breast milk).

 I asked on instagram which one people preferred, and most said that they did the third option, where they had designated breast milk feedings and designated formula feedings.